 As a condo owner, you need to know if your condo corporation has inadequate coverage – whether due to attempts by the condo board to reduce monthly fees by keeping premiums low, a failure by the board to determine accurate replacement costs for their building or frequent damage claims – you are facing substantial financial risk.
 This is something that all condo owners, those who occupy their units and those who rent their units out, need to be aware of.
 Remember, if the insurance company isn’t paying for necessary repairs, the owners are.

 Obviously, given the above information, it is extremely important for condo owners and investors to understand the condo corporation’s insurance policy, know its limits and all deductibles, and monitor the policy for any changes.
 However, it is equally necessary for condo owners and landlords to invest in a comprehensive insurance policy to protect their own interests.

 Fortunately, condo insurance in general and landlord insurance in specific are usually very affordable monthly expenditures.
 Landlords usually don’t need to carry much contents insurance, unless they are renting their units fully or partially furnished, additional cost savings.

 - It protects any upgrades or improvements made to the unit by you or a previous owner.
 The insurance carried by the condo corporation only covers the basic fixtures and fittings of a standard unit.
 Check your corporation by-laws – many include a standard unit definition which can help simplify this process.

-- It protects you from liability if a negligent or malicious act leads to injury to your tenant or one of their guests, or causes damage to neighboring units or common areas.
+- It protects you from liability if a negligent or malicious act leads to injury to your tenant or one of their guests or causes damage to neighbouring units or common areas.